The French telecoms provider Orange imposes a default charge for troubleshooting visits by a technician, but one only the unwary normally need pay.

 'les frais de deplacement vous seront facturés 69 € ttc'.

 That customers should be obliged to pay for rectification of a problem for which Orange are responsible comes as a surprise to many people.

-What neither the sms nor the contract conditions state is that this charge will only be imposed if the cause of the problem arises from inside the property - from wiring, filters or a router not the responsibility of Orange.
+What the sms does not state is that this charge will only be imposed if the cause of the problem arises from inside the property - from wiring, filters or a router not the responsibility of Orange.

 If the problem is external, or there is a default on a router that belongs to Orange, there is no charge, although this is not stated.